charisgao/STAT-4830-Optimizing-Attention-Project/self_critique.md

 - Clear problem statement with well-defined goals for optimizing attention in transformer models
 - Strong technical approach section with detailed mathematical formulation and validation methods
-- Thoughtful literature review connecting our work to recent relevant papers (Lexico and NSA)

 ### Areas for Improvement

 - Output text is less coherent than GPT-2 output text
 - No actual memory or computational efficiency measurements
 - Lack of comparison between baseline and custom model
-- Separate notebooks testing different things
 - Limited context window for GPT-2
-- Non-functional Performer implementation
+- Not completely functional NSA and Performer implementations.

 ### Critical Risks/Assumptions

-We assume the approach of using linear combinations of position-specific attention masks will yield meaningful improvements.
+We assume the approach of using NSA and Performer will yield meaningful improvements based on literature review.
 However, without actual measurements of memory usage or computation time, we can't verify if this implementation achieves the stated goal of reducing the $O(n^2)$ bottleneck.

 ## **DECIDE**